portworx/lcfs/lcfs/README.md

 # mount
 ```

-Check the output of the `mount` command to make sure device is mounted correctly.
-It is recommended to use an empty directory as mount point.
+Check the output of the `mount` command to make sure that the device is mounted correctly.
+It is recommended to use an empty directory as the mount point.

-> Note: For debugging, -d option could be specified.
+> Note: For debugging, the -d option can be specified.

 Now you can use `/mnt` as a regular file system to test that lcfs is functioning correctly.